Piscora

 Aquatic water texture background

-Browse all aquarium fish species with scientific names beginning with "H".
+Browse all aquarium fish species with common names beginning with "H".
 Each profile includes care requirements, water parameters, tank size recommendations, and compatibility information for freshwater, marine, and brackish species.

 The letter 'H' in our aquarium species index showcases a diverse range of vibrant and popular community fish, including the striking Ember Tetra (Hyphessobrycon amandae) and the distinct Silver Tip Tetra (Hasemania nana).
 From the lively Black Neon Tetra (Hyphessobrycon herbertaxelrodi) to the charming Lemon Tetra (Hyphessobrycon pulchripinnis), these species are perfect for hobbyists looking to enhance their freshwater aquariums with colorful schooling fish.